-The Italian lakes have long attracted discerning visitors in search of tranquility, relaxation and, of course, outstanding food & wine.
+The Italian lakes have long attracted discerning visitors in search of tranquility, relaxation, and, of course, outstanding food & wine.
 Set among picturesque landscapes, Lake Como and Garda are simply long expanses of water nestled right against the mountains, with exquisite views offered as standard.
-For despite attracting numerous visitors in the summer months, the Italian lakes have kept their sense of refinement and tranquility – it’s simply impossible not to feel relaxed and content in such beautiful surroundings.
+Despite attracting numerous visitors in the summer months, the Italian lakes have kept their sense of refinement and tranquility – it’s simply impossible not to feel relaxed and content in such beautiful surroundings.

 So to celebrate our love affair with Italy’s majestic lake regions, we have hand-picked a selection of our favorite restaurants, perfect for that romantic evening; indeed, how could romance fail to blossom in the captivating and utterly idyllic Italian lakes?

 With Cellar Tours, you can experience these restaurants for yourself on a Gourmet Grand Tour of Italy.